deedy5/ddgs/README.md

     """Dux Distributed Global Search.
 A metasearch library that aggregates results from diverse web search services.

     Args:
-        headers (dict, optional): Dictionary of headers for the HTTP client.
-Defaults to None. proxy (str, optional): proxy for the HTTP client, supports http/https/socks5 protocols.
+        proxy (str, optional): proxy for the HTTP client, supports http/https/socks5 protocols.
             example: "http://user:pass@example.com:3128".
 Defaults to None.
         timeout (int, optional): Timeout value for the HTTP client.
 Defaults to 10.